seanmonstar/seanmonstar.github.io/_posts/2025-12-03-hyper-util-composable-pools.md

 ---
 I'm so excited to announce [hyper][]'s new composable pool layers![^excited]

 As part of [making reqwest more modular](https://seanmonstar.com/blog/modular-reqwest/), we've designed a new connection pool, and made the pieces available in `hyper_util::client::pool`.
-But this is more than just a "hey, we have a Pool, it moved other there."
+But this is more than just a "hey, we have a Pool, it moved over there."
 We've literally pulled apart the pool, in a way I haven't found elsewhere.

 Building a purpose‑specific pool is now straightforward.
 Add the features you want, even custom ones, and skip the bloat, no forks required.